HumphreyLu6/CMPUT-412-C3/README.md

 Location 3: The final challenge is to determine the shape of the green object at Location 2 (circle, square, or triangle) and find its matching shape at one of three possible positions at Location 3, on the second half of the course.
 The shapes at Location 3 will be red.
 When the robot find the matching object shape it must make a sound to signal the shape has been found.
 The robot must be facing the matching shape so that judges know which one has been picked.

-(NEW) Location 4: There are eight parking spots taped on the floor.
+Location 4: There are eight parking spots taped on the floor.
 The robot will have to park at the correct spot to receive points.
 In all cases, the robot must be inside the 55cm x 55cm parking spot.
 One task will be parking by an ARtag.
 Another task will be parking at an unlabeled parking spot (still marked with tape, but no ARtag) that will be specified at the start of the run (The robot MUST enter the parking spot number using the logitech controller).
 The final task will be to park at the Green shape that the robot identified at Location 2 (three spots will be marked by shapes: circle, square, or triangle).
 To signal that the robot have parked use the leds and make a sound:
 - ARTag - turn led green
 - - Shape - turn led orange